BobZhang6088/DesignAssignmentForHatch/README.md

 ## Vide Demo

-You can find "VideoDemo.mov" in the root directory of the project

 [Click to play the video](VideoDemo.mov)

+If the video doesn't play in your browser, you can find "VideoDemo.mov" in the root directory of this project.
+Please download it to your computer and play it locally.